nicolemne/studio-north-project/README.md

-# Studio Northern Lights
+# Studio North

-Studio Northern Lights is an (imaginary) recording studio located in Northern Sweden.
+Studio North is an (imaginary) recording studio located in Northern Sweden.
 This studio is designed to be the perfect oasis for recording music without distractions.
 The website features a Home page with an 'About us' section, a Gallery page to view photos of the studio itself as well as the locale and surrounding nature.
 At the Contacts page there is contact information as well as a section to request a booking.

 The reason I decided to go with this idea is because of my passion for music, as well as fond memories of my time as an intern in a music studio located in my hometown of Gothenburg, Sweden.